MinaPecheux/Advent-Of-Code/2019/Python/README.md

 #### Answers
 **Part I: 2752191671 • Part II: 87571**

 To be honest, while I spent *hours* trying to debug some index shifting errors, the problem is not that hard *per se*: once again, I'm asked to improve the Intcode program I worked on during Days 2, 5 and 7.
-I've refactored the code in some places but the overall structure is very similar.

 My big issue was to properly understand what remain indices and what turn into data with the new mode... many thanks to [youaremean_YAM](https://www.reddit.com/user/youaremean_YAM/) for his/her JS solution that finally helped me get it right!